How Do I Build My Ed Tech Toolbox?

 New Dates: January 19-20, 2021 · 12:00 - 3:00 pm EST.

-This workshop will teach you how to move your mathematical documents to the web.
-You will learn how to convert your existing material for the web and how to render it in a browser.
-We will also work on techniques for authoring new content for the web and creating online presentations and teaching material.
-During the workshop you will learn how to apply tools to convert documents containing formulas, how these formulas can be rendered and how you can customize your documents to improve your student’s learning experience and in particular to make them accessible to help learners with special needs.
+This workshop discussed how to move your mathematical documents to the web, including how to convert your existing material for the web and how to render it in a browser.
+It also covered: techniques for authoring new content for the web, creating online presentations, how to convert documents containing formulas, how these formulas can be rendered, and how you can customize your documents to improve your student’s learning experience and in particular to make them accessible to help learners with special needs.